datkk06/OpenStack-Tutorial/Content/working-neutron.md

 +-------------------+---------------------------------------------------+
 ```

-Having enabled the DHCP on the internal subnet, a DHCP server is created as dedicatd namespace.
-The DHCP server provides IP addresses to the virtual machine inside the internal subnetwork.
+Having enabled the DHCP, a DHCP server is created as dedicatd namespace.
+The DHCP server provides IP addresses to the virtual machine inside the internal network.
 ```
 # ip netns
 qdhcp-9a7f354c-7a46-420d-98a5-3508e6f3caf1